BIX-Digital/wechat-mini-program-wiki/README.md

 ![project information](assets/project-information.png)

-**MacOS Quirks:**
+**NVM on MacOS quirks:**

-When using NVM you may face issues that the build fails because npm is not found.
-This can be solved with adding certain links:
+When using NVM on MacOS (we did not confirm it on Windows or Linux; may also be the case) you may face issues that the build fails because npm is not found by the IDE.
+This can be solved with adding certain links to the system so that the IDE finds the binaries at the expected paths:

 ```bash
  ln -s /Users/YOURUSER/.nvm/versions/node/YOURNODEVERSION/bin/npm /usr/local/bin/npm